 This one is a favorite to read with Grandma, Granny, or whatever you may call them.
 A book all about what to do when you get to spend a night with Grandma.
 Bring her to the park?
 Play dress up?
 The possibilities are endless, and this book gives you all the ideas you might need!

 This hilarious picture book features a not-so-traditional bus driver trying to get his way through a bus route!
 That not-so-traditional bus driver?
 A pigeon!
-The author writes it in a way that perfectly depicts the temper tantrum of a preschooler, perfect for your toddler.
+The author writes it in a way that perfectly depicts the temper tantrum of a preschooler, which is perfect for your toddler.

 This classic by Ross Collins offers serious Goldilocks and the Three Bears vibes.
 A bear (who is way too big) has settled in a mouse’s chair and doesn’t want to budge!
 Read along with Mr. Mouse trying to get his rightful chair back — no matter what!